robohlstrom24/M365/README.md

 ## Operational Relevance

 This project demonstrates foundational Microsoft 365 (M365) skills modeled after an IT Support environment.
-Proficiency with Tier-1 IT support tasks is demonstrated with screenshots (click the > dropdowns to view).
+Proficiency with Tier-1 and Tier-2 IT support tasks is demonstrated with screenshots (click the > dropdowns to view).
 Troubleshooting activities are supplemented with ITSM-style tickets which are documented in a companion repository.

 (see: [Troubleshooting Journal](https://github.com/robohlstrom24/troubleshooting-journal))